 Provided that you have access to the appropriate financial data, calculating the earnings available for common stockholders is relatively simple.
-The calculation involves first finding the amount of dividends paid, and then finding the amount paid per share.
+The calculation involves first finding the number of dividends paid and then finding the amount paid per share.
 Using the number of common shares outstanding, you can then find the total available to common stockholders.

 Some publicly traded companies will pay their stockholders a percentage of their profits.
 This payment is known as a dividend.
 When a company pays out dividends to shareholders, each share of stock held entitles the owner to a set payment amount.
 Companies can pay dividends in cash or provide their shareholders with more shares of stock.

 Companies are not required to pay out dividends.
 A company may wish to hold back dividend payments so it reinvests earnings back into the company.
 If a company does pay dividends, these bonus payments may be made monthly, on a quarterly basis, or once a year.